xvag/gcp/gcp/README.md

-# Build IaC in GCP
+# Build IaC on GCP with Terraform